European Humanities University: Vilnius period (since 2004)

 In 2005 EHU reestablished its activity in Lithuania with the support of the Government of Lithuania, European Commission, the Nordic Council of Ministers, and support by European countries and international foundations.

 On March 10, 2006, EHU was granted the status of a private Lithuanian university.
 The first EHU undergraduate class in Vilnius completed its studies in 2009.

 On June 5, 2012, EHU celebrated its 20th anniversary in Vilnius Town Hall.

 On June 14, 2013, EHU was awarded an Atlantic Council Freedom Award for unwavering commitment to democracy in Belarus by providing Belarusian students with a free and democratic environment to pursue their education.

 In 2014 EHU completed faculty reform, which aimed at providing better working conditions for faculty and to strengthening the overall quality of education and research at the university.

 In 2015 EHU announced the results of an international rector's search, which involved 19 candidates from seven countries.
 On April 3 Prof. G. David Pollick (US) was appointed as Rector.
 In the same year university Senate endorsed Magna Charta Universitatum.
 In summer 2016 Prof. G. David Pollick resigned from the university's Rector position following an audit by Deloitte that revealed him to be the beneficiary of a potentially fraudulent reimbursement scheme.

 Starting October 3, 2016 Jørgen Jørgensen (Denmark) served as University's Acting Rector.

 In academic year 2016/17 EHU started implementation of the brand new liberal arts-inspired Core Curriculum, which was designed with an assistance of the Bard College network.

 On March 1, 2018, former Minister of Education of Bulgaria Professor Sergei Ignatov was appointed rector.

 Starting from May 3, 2018, EHU Campus is located in the former Augustinian monastery of the UNESCO World Heritage-listed Vilnius Old Town.

 During the AY 2020/21 Opening Ceremony, former president candidate and leader of the Belarusian opposition Sviatlana Tsikhanouskaya made a keynote address to EHU students.

-On April 3, 2023, Professor Krzysztof Rybinski became Rector of the university.
+On April 3, 2023, Professor Krzysztof Rybiński became Rector of the university.

 On January 6, 2025, Dr. Vilius Šadauskas began his term as Rector.

+In 2025, Belarusian authorities added EHU's website and social networks to the list of extremist materials, and the Prosecutor General's Office of Belarus demanded that the university be designated as an extremist organization.
+There were also reports of pressure on EHU students by the KGB and the Investigative Committee of Belarus.
+The Supreme Court of Belarus designated the university as an extremist organization in April 2026.
+In September 2026, Amnesty International condemned Belarusian authorities' searches and interrogations of over sixty people affiliated with the EHU and their families living in Belarus.